 Deboned Lamb: Deboned meats add water weight in muscles, lowering the proteins.
 However, lamb is a good source of protein for cats.
 3 stars

 Deboned Duck: This is a very good alternative source of protein for cats.
-However, it adds water in muscles.
-4 stars.
+It adds water in muscles, but not much.
+4 stars

-Whole Eggs: Good source of protein, but includes some pieces of shell which is not well digested by cats.
-3 stars.
+Whole Eggs: Good source of protein, but includes some pieces of shell which are not well digested by cats.
+3 stars

 Lamb meal: Excellent source of proteins.
-Lamb less likely to cause allergies to pets.
+Lamb is less likely to cause allergies to pets.
 5 stars

 What are the Pros and Cons of Acana Grasslands Regional Grain-Free?